jimhigson/oboe.js/writing/main/3_Background.md

 The typical use pattern of XPath or JSONPath is to search for nodes once the whole serialisation has been parsed into a DOM-style model.
-JSONPath implementation only allows for search-type usage: https://code.google.com/p/jsonpath/To examine a whole document for the list of nodes that match a jsonpath expression the whole of the tree is required.
+JSONPath implementation only allows for search-type usage:
+To examine a whole document for the list of nodes that match a JSONPath expression the whole of the tree is required.
 But to evaluate if a single node matches an expression, only the *path of the descent from the root to that node* is required -- the same state as a programmer usually maintains whilst employing a SAX parser.
 This is possible because JSONPath does not have a way to express the relationship with sibling nodes, only ancestors and decedents.

-Create own language variant for these purposes
+Create own language variant for these purposes.
+Such a language would require a reflection on how higher-level types are distinguished in JSON.

 One limitation of the JSONPath language is that it is not possible to construct an 'containing' expression.
 CSS4 allows this in a way that is